suyashGit123/GMRT_FETCH/README.md

 2.) candidate.py(function definitions for generating H5 files)</br>
 3.) candmaker.py( calls functions defined  in candidate.py and h5plotter.py)</br>

-The machine learning stage comprisesof 2 scripts i.e. train.py and predict.py
+The machine learning stage comprises of 2 scripts i.e. train.py and predict.py
 ___

 **Note** : The changes for the raw file variation of FETCH are different and the below listed changes ar only for the GMRT filterbank file processing